A few weeks ago, I was discussing with a friend about how we are able to achieve things.

 Simply because I can stay laser-focused, it helps me get closer and closer to the thing that I want to achieve.

 And then, I started asking questions to both of us.

 “How often it happens that you have to work really hard to achieve something?”
 I asked him.
-And he answered that almost every time.

 Also, I asked myself how often it happens for me to get to the second part of my adventure towards achieving the desired thing, only by being laser-focused and going through a relevant experience.
 The answer was the same – almost every time.